laderast/laderast.github.io/CV/index.md

 _Service Accomplishments_

-Organized and Run BioDSP group for students and postdocs.
+**Organized** and **ran** BioDSP group for students and postdocs.
 Managed speakers, developed free workshops for students, and provided feedback for student presentations.

 Formally mentored 2 students and informally mentored 4 students.